KevKibe/KevKibe/README.md

 - :seedling: You'll usually find me working on exciting machine learning projects or brushing up on my MLOps skills.

-- :zap: I'm currently open for roles in Machine Learning, NLP and Computer Vision.

 - :mailbox:How to reach me: keviinkibe@gmail.com